rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 There is another easter egg🥚 named barney.
 See if you can find him.

 p.s. plz plz don't tell NeurIPS and my advisor.
+They are strict.
 Shoooo!!!

 p.s. just wait till their gradient descent/backpropogation/knowledge-distillation goes away too :-). nah just kidding. pinky swear.
 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>